naveenvamshi971/library_api/README.md

 Note we need PostgreSQL to be installed prior to this.

-5. Create View, Define URLs register model and now make migrations python manage.py makemigrations books python manage.py migrate
+**5. Create View, Define URLs register model and now make migrations**
+>python manage.py makemigrations books
+>python manage.py migrate

-6. I got error related to DRF.
-Install DRF pip install django djangorestframework
+**6. I got error related to DRF.
+Install DRF**
+>pip install django djangorestframework

-Also, for token based authentication pip install djangorestframework-simplejwt
+Also, for token based authentication
+>pip install djangorestframework-simplejwt

-7. To run server
+**7. To run server**
-python manage.py runserver
+>python manage.py runserver

-8. In the process,I created superuser
+**8. In the process,I created superuser**
-python manage.py createsuperuser
+>python manage.py createsuperuser

 http://127.0.0.1:8000/api/token/ to generate token for the user created

 Now using this Bearer token, we can test all the API end points.
 To see the tests,refer Postman collections I have shared.

-9. I've used DRF’s built-in documentation features to document my API endpoints using drf_yasg library pip install drf_yasg
+**9. I've used DRF’s built-in documentation features to document my API endpoints using drf_yasg library**
+>pip install drf_yasg